Home/Blog/Chronic Care/Diabetes/Can Walking Help Control Diabetes? How much should you walk?

 Diabetes is a prevalent medical condition that affects millions of people around the world.
 You can control Diabetes with proper medicine and lifestyle adjustments, but if left untreated, it can lead to serious medical consequences.

 Managing diabetes can be challenging and requires a crucial amount of effort from the patient.
 Diabetes control is essential for managing the illness and preventing long-term medical complications, such as cardiovascular disease, vision loss, and kidney damage.
-Diabetes control is monitoring blood sugar levels, taking medicines, making dietary changes and understanding how the condition affects one’s health.
+Diabetes control involves monitoring blood sugar levels, taking medicines, making dietary changes with a diabetes diet chart, and understanding how the condition affects one’s health.

 Overview of how walking can help with diabetes control